Trout Fishing & Stockings

 Today, we have about 150 streams that support wild Brook Trout.
 For additional information on TWRA’s efforts to restore native Southern Appalachian Brook Trout populations across East Tennessee, check out this episode of Tennessee’s Wild Side.

 Identification: Yellow or reddish-orange spots on sides and belly.
 Light wormlike markings on the upper body.
 The leading edge of the lower fins is white with a black stripe.

 State Record: 4 lbs, 12 oz.
 (Caney Fork River)

 Angler Recognition Program: minimum 10 inches

 Fishing Tips: Brook Trout are aggressive feeders eating insects, crayfish, salamanders, and other fish.
 Food is typically in short supply in headwater streams so Brook Trout rely heavily on prey that falls into the stream (e.g., ants, caterpillars, inchworms).

-Rainbow Trout are native to the Pacific drainages of the western United States, but through extensive trout management during much of the 20th century has become the most widely distributed and abundant trout species in Tennessee.
+Rainbow Trout are native to the Pacific drainages of the western United States, but through extensive trout management during much of the 20th century have become the most widely distributed and abundant trout species in Tennessee.

 Wild populations are now found in about 300 streams across East Tennessee.
 Rainbow Trout spawn in late winter and their juvenile hatch out in early spring.
-They can tolerate temperature slightly warmer than Brook Trout, preferring water temperatures below 70° F.
+They can tolerate temperatures slightly warmer than Brook Trout, preferring water temperatures below 70° F.

 State Record: 18 lbs, 8 oz.
 (Private Pond)